Sagnac/Zernike.jl/README.md

 ## Model functions

 There exists a special method dispatch which avoids plotting and instead returns the `(ρ, θ)` functions as essentially closures.
-This is done by calling the 3 main functions with the `Model` constructor as the last positional argument.
+This is done by calling the 3 main functions with the `Model` type as the last positional argument.
 The pupil can then be evaluated using these functions with polar coordinates:

 ```
-Z40 = Z(0, 4, Model())
+Z40 = Z(0, 4, Model)
 Z40(0.7, π/4)
 ```